aspose-words/Aspose.Words-Documentation/en/java/developer-guide/mail-merge-and-reporting/mail-merge-template-from-mustache-syntax/_index.md

 The Mustache syntax is the only option to use with templates that do not contain fields, such as HTML and TXT templates.
 With Word templates, you have two options either to use fields or Mustache syntax.

-The Mustache syntax supports *foreach* tag, which is an alternative for using mail merge with regions.
+The Mustache syntax supports *foreach* tag, which is an alternative for using Mail Merge with regions.
 So the benefit is that you can use mustache syntax if for some reason you are not able or simply you do not want to use merge fields and merge regions.

-You can also combine mail merge fields with some additional fields using the *foreach* tag as shown in the picture below.
+You can also combine Mail Merge fields with some additional fields using the *foreach* tag as shown in the picture below.

 <img src="mustache-syntax.png" alt="mustache_syntax_aspose_words_java" style="width:800px"/>